Jadhav-Gauri/Jadhav-Gauri/README.md

 ## Hi there, I'm Gauri 👋

 - 🎓 Student | Aspiring Developer
-- 🌱 I’m currently learning about Ai/Ml , working on my DSA skills.
+- 🌱 I’m currently learning about full stack , working on my DSA skills.
 - 🚀 Trying to build projects and improving each day.
 - 💡 Curious learner.
 - 🎯 Working toward internships and a carrier in tech.